SHIPPER TERMS AND CONDITIONS

 B. You agree to pay Axle Logistics within 30 calendar days of invoice date without deduction or setoff.
 Axle Logistics may assess a service charge of 1 ½% per month (or the highest lawful rate, if less) on any late payments.

 C. If You do not pay the invoiced amounts, Axle Logistics may commence a civil action to recover such invoiced amounts within 24 months of delivery or tender of delivery of the shipments involved.
+In the event that Axle deems it necessary to use the services of a collection agency or attorney to collect any amounts due, You agree to pay all reasonable collection costs, attorney fees, and court costs.

 5. Bills of Lading and Other Shipping Documents.
 Your insertion of Axle Logistics’ name on any bill of lading or shipping document will be for Your convenience only and will not change Axle Logistics’ status as a broker.
 The terms and conditions of any documentation used by You, any shipper, or a Carrier will not supplement, alter, or modify the terms of these Terms and Conditions.